remix-run/remix-website/data/posts/remix-vs-next.md

 When it comes to really complex web application UI, with several layers of navigation and nested layouts, Remix is uniquely positioned to parallelize those page loads, too.
 This demo doesn't show that off, but it makes a huge difference in web apps. <small>(Sounds like we need a follow up example that fully utilizes Remix's design.)</small>

-We are fanatical about parallelizing everything in Remix.
+We are fanatical about parallelizing as much work as possible in Remix.

 **Image Loading**: As you saw in the loading animations, the images start and finish loading sooner in Remix.
 Ironically, it's because of [Next.js Image Optimizations][next-img].